 Field Description

 198 Fourth Interchange Railroad Country Code (2-character alpha)

 Country code for the fourth bridge railroad.

 "US" = United States

 "CA" = Canada

 "MX" = Mexico

-Routes on Canadian Pacific and Canadian National are split into US and Canada portions - CNUS/CPUS for US operations and CN/ CPRS for Canadian operations.
-The country codes for CNUS/CPUS will be "US" and CPRS/CN will be "CA"
+Routes on Canadian Pacific and Canadian National are split into US and Canada portions - CNUS/CPUS for US operations and CN/CPRS for Canadian operations.
+The country codes for CNUS/CPUS will be "US" and CPRS/CN will be "CA".

 199 Fifth Interchange Railroad Country Code (2-character alpha)

 Country code for the fifth bridge railroad.

 "US" = United States

 "CA" = Canada

 "MX" = Mexico

-Routes on Canadian Pacific and Canadian National are split into US and Canada portions - CNUS/CPUS for US operations and CN/ CPRS for Canadian operations.
-The country codes for CNUS/CPUS will be "US" and CPRS/CN will be "CA"
+Routes on Canadian Pacific and Canadian National are split into US and Canada portions - CNUS/CPUS for US operations and CN/CPRS for Canadian operations.
+The country codes for CNUS/CPUS will be "US" and CPRS/CN will be "CA".

 200 Sixth Interchange Railroad Country Code (2-character alpha)

 Country code for the sixth bridge railroad.

 "US" = United States

 "CA" = Canada

 "MX" = Mexico

-Routes on Canadian Pacific and Canadian National are split into US and Canada portions - CNUS/CPUS for US operations and CN/ CPRS for Canadian operations.
-The country codes for CNUS/CPUS will be "US" and CPRS/CN will be "CA"
+Routes on Canadian Pacific and Canadian National are split into US and Canada portions - CNUS/CPUS for US operations and CN/CPRS for Canadian operations.
+The country codes for CNUS/CPUS will be "US" and CPRS/CN will be "CA".

 Field Description 201 Termination Railroad Country Code (2-character alpha) Country code for the termination railroad.
-"US" = United States "CA" = Canada "MX" = Mexico

-202 Fuel Surcharge (9-digit numeric)

-Show any fuel surcharge in dollars for the study waybill.
+"US" = United States "CA" = Canada "MX" = Mexico Routes on Canadian Pacific and Canadian National are split into US and Canada portions - CNUS/CPUS for US operations and CN/CPRS for Canadian operations.
+The country codes for CNUS/CPUS will be "US" and CPRS/CN will be "CA".
+202 Fuel Surcharge (9-digit numeric) Show any fuel surcharge in dollars for the study waybill.
 This field should not be masked.

-Sources: 1 Reported by Railroad

-- 2 Umler - function of Car Initial (item 6) and Car Number (item 7)
+203 Unique Tracking Number (13-digit numeric) A unique number assigned to each record in the file.
+The tracking number differs from Field 1 because the unique tracking number will not change from monthly to annual files.
+Reported by Railroad Umler - function of Car Initial (field 6) and Car Number (field 7)

-- Centralized Station Master (CSM) function of Railroad (item 33, 51) and Freight Station (item 32, 52) Surface Transportation Board (STB) Uniform Rail Costing System (URCS) 3
+- Centralized Station Master (CSM) function of Railroad (field 33, 51) and Freight Station (field 32, 52) Surface Transportation Board (STB) Uniform Rail Costing System (URCS) 3 4

-- 4

-- 5 Association of American Railroads
+- Association of American Railroads

-- 6 7 US Department of Commerce
+- US Department of Commerce

-- Standard Transportation Commodity Code (STCC)
+- 5 6 7 8 Standard Transportation Commodity Code (STCC)

-- 8 US Census Bureau
+- US Census Bureau